progmamun/javascript/README.md

 # Complete-Javascript

+# What is JavaScript?

+- JAVASCRIPT IS A HIGH-LEVEL PROTOTYPE-BASED OBJECT-ORIENTED MULTI-PARADIGM INTERPRETED OR JUST-IN-TIME COMPILED DYNAMIC SINGLE-THREADED GARBAGE-COLLECTED PROGRAMMING LANGUAGE WITH FIRST-CLASS FUNCTIONS AND A NON-BLOCKING EVENT LOOP CONCURRENCY MODEL. 🙂🙂🙂

 # Which array method to use?
 "I want..:"

 | To mutate original array                                                                        | A new array                                                                                                                                               |